 - Galvanic protection by the zinc-rich coating ensures satisfactory performance at bimetallic contacts with steel, aluminium, zinc and cadmium in most situations.

 What types of part are usually zinc flake coated?

 - Threaded fasteners, particularly strength grades 10.9 and 12.9.

 - Bolt, nuts, pressings, springs, clips, sub frames for automotive, wind energy, domestic appliances and building components.

 These coatings are often used with a top coat that can improve corrosion resistance, give barrier protection, or act as a torque control or modifier, such as the Magni® System, Delta MKS® from Dörken®, and Geomet® from NOF® Metal Coatings (formerly Dacral®).

 The dip spin process involves placing the items to be coated into a perforated basket, the basket is then submerged into a tank containing the coating material, the basket is then removed for the material and then spun at a relatively high rpm to expel excess material.
-The planetary motion or tilts mechanism is designed to re orientate the parts during the spinning cycle so as to release coating material that would otherwaise be trappped in recesses etc. This then reduces the levels of ressess infill that would otherwise be preset in a standard dip spin coating process.
+The planetary motion or tilts mechanism is designed to re orientate the parts during the spinning cycle so as to release coating material that would otherwaise be trappped in recesses etc. This then reduces the levels of recess infill that would otherwise be present in a standard dip spin coating process.